Applying for a Microloan for Your Startup

 How Can I Use a Microloan for a Startup?

 A microloan can generally be used for any business-related expense or as working capital.
-You could use the funds to hire staff, buy supplies or equipment, renovate your office, or pay for legal fees.
+You might use the funds to hire staff, buy supplies or equipment, renovate your office, or pay for legal fees.

 Read through your loan paperwork to see whether there are any parameters for what you can or cannot spend the loan funds on before you sign your loan agreement.